Autism Awareness Course

 The way in which autistic people think, learn, and solve problems can vary from highly skilled to extremely challenged.
 Some people living with ASD may need less support hence live an independent life while others may require special support in their everyday life.
 Other medical conditions are also linked to autism, such as tuberous sclerosis complex and epilepsy.

 It’s also estimated that about 20 to 30 per cent of people living with autism develop epilepsy once they reach their childhood.
 This is according to the National Institute of Neurological Disorders and Stroke (NINDS).
 This shows the importance of developing awareness around autistic children and autism in general.
-Although our autism awareness course has been developed for carers, anyone can benefit from this educational autistic online training.
+Although our course has been developed for carers, anyone can benefit from this educational online training.
 You will also be awarded a certificate for the test.

 Characteristics and Symptoms of Autism